domesticatedviking/TextyMcSpeechy/docs/altering_pronunciation.md

 ## How to modify pronunciation
 - Thanks to Thorsten Mueller for this helpful [tutorial](https://www.youtube.com/watch?v=493xbPIQBSU) which gives tips on how to add custom pronunciation rules to `espeak-ng`, which `piper` relies on.
 - If you notice that words aren't being pronounced correctly even when they are recorded correctly  in your audio dataset, it is likely because the phonemes supplied by `espeak-ng` are incorrect.
-### Basic steps
-- confirm that espeak-ng is installed: `dpkg -l|grep -i espeak`
+## Creating custom pronunciation rules
-- Clone the espeak-ng git repo to get the files you will need to modify:  `git clone https://github.com/espeak-ng/espeak-ng.git`
+- Clone the espeak-ng git repo to get the files you will need to modify:  `git clone https://github.com/espeak-ng/espeak-ng`
-- Open the directory containing the dictionary source files `cd espeak-ng/dictsource`
-- create a new custom pronunciation file named `en_extra`  (if using another language, substitute the language code for `en`)
-- add the modified pronunciation rules to `en_extra` and save the file.
+- For whichever language(s) you are using, you will need 3 dictionary source files from `espeak-ng/dictsource` (substitute the language code of the language you are modifying for `xx`):
+1. `xx_list`
+2. `xx_rules`
+3. `xx_emoji`
+4. `xx_extra` - this file is not supplied, it is a plain text file that you must create yourself (see below)
-- Each line in `en_extra` begins with the text to be pronounced, followed by the pronunciation as represented in [Kirschenbaum](https://en.wikipedia.org/wiki/Kirshenbaum) format (Also known as ASCII-IPA or erkIPA format).
+- Each line in `xx_extra` begins with the text to be pronounced, followed by the pronunciation as represented in [Kirschenbaum](https://en.wikipedia.org/wiki/Kirshenbaum) format (Also known as ASCII-IPA or erkIPA format).

 ```
 #en_extra file format example
 Noella  no'El:V O
 ```
-- Compile the new pronunciation rule to make it active.  `sudo espeak-ng --compile=en`
-- Test the new pronunciation, eg  `espeak-ng "Testing the corrected pronunciation of Noella" --ipa`
-- Changes to espeak-ng's pronunciation rules are applied system-wide.

 - I have created an [IPA to kirschenbaum cheatsheet](/docs/IPA_to_kirschenbaum_cheatsheet.md) which may be a useful starting point for people who know the international phonetic alphabet.

 ## Alternative option - use AI to create your pronunciation file - (thanks D34DC3N73R!)